 Brent Cross, a park town for a healthy and future-oriented London, chose Esri Software called “Site Scan” to manage its spatial analysis, drone flights, and site imagery.
 The in-development park town is a joint venture between Argent Related and Barnet Council.
 This 180 acres site consists of 50 acres of parks and playing fields.
 Delivering 6,700 new homes and 3m sq ft of office space for 25,000 employees, the town will be a major new office destination.

 Site scanning is an ongoing need for multi-acre real estate developments.
-Some of the key use cases for drone usage are in the departments of project management, logistical planning, marketing and legal.
+Some key use cases for drone usage are in project management, logistical planning, marketing, and legal departments.
 However, before Esri, the town park management used to commission drone surveys to third parties on an ad-hoc basis.
-Automating the whole process to make it more consistent and available organization-wide, the management has chosen Esri.
+The management has chosen Esri to automate the process to make it more consistent and available organization-wide.